alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $mac docker volume create content-publisher-bundle
 ```

-*   Run docker with that volume:
+*   Run docker with that volume by using the `-v` flag and passing it the name of the volume:

 ```shell
 $mac docker run -it --rm -v $(pwd):/app -v `content-publisher-bundle`:/usr/local/bundle ruby:2.6.3 bash